The following is a sneak preview of Tainted Moonlight, book one of the series! Enjoy!

 Korban blinked, staring at the thin hiring manager who was eagerly returning his gaze from behind a large pair of glasses.
 He couldn’t have heard him right.
-“I’m sorry?” he managed an amicable smile to the nice man who sat across the desk.
+“I’m sorry?” he said, and managed an amicable smile to the nice man who sat across the desk.

 “Tell me what it’s like to be a werewolf,” he repeated, eyes bright and eager.

 He looked up again and decided to answer this offbeat question.
 He really needed this job.
 “As a werewolf I am physically stronger and faster than I was before I was bitten.
 I can easily lift about three to four times my weight, maybe more with practice.
 I am not available to work the night of the full moon for obvious reasons, and the morning after I need time to recover.
-Otherwise I am just as capable as any other candidate, maybe even more so because of my strength.”
-There, that was a pretty reasonable response that put a positive spin on what could have taken a negative turn.
+Otherwise, I am just as capable as any other candidate, maybe even more so because of my strength.”
+That was a pretty reasonable response that put a positive spin on what could have taken a negative turn.

 “What about your eyesight?
 Your hearing?
 All the senses?”
 Brett was taking notes, scribbling on a yellow legal pad.

-He wasn’t sure how it mattered working in a steel foundry but offered another smile.
+He wasn’t sure how it mattered working in a steel foundry, but offered another smile.
 “My eyes and ears are more sensitive, but it won’t affect my work.
 My sense of smell is incredible, but I’ve grown used to it as well.”
 He wondered why he’d bothered listing his credentials and skills on his resume.

 “Do you feel that you have good control over your wolf-side?”
 Brett peered at him curiously.